united-security-providers/usp-core-waap-killercoda/usp-core-waap-csrf-protection/step3/info.md

 * Set a username like "DemoUser" again and save it.

 Now you are ready to attempt a CSRF attack again in the next step.

+> &#10071; Make sure to have accessed the profile page and set a username again.